 The director was granted unprecedented access to the pope.
 Watch the trailer here.

-Three-time Oscar-nominated director Wim Wenders’ new documentary Pope Francis- A Man of His Word, which will open in United States theaters of May 18, 2018, is intended to be a “personal journey with Pope Francis” rather than a documentary film about his life.
+Three-time Oscar-nominated director Wim Wenders’ new documentary Pope Francis- A Man of His Word, which will open in United States theaters on May 18, 2018, is intended to be a “personal journey with Pope Francis” rather than a documentary about his life.

 The film is the result of collaboration between the director and the Vatican, and is the fulfillment of a wish of Msgr.
 Dario Edoardo Viganò, Prefect of the Secretariat for Communication of the Holy See, to make a movie that would highlight the Pope’s ideas and message of compassion and concern for all.